 I love getting a fancy pastry with my latte at my local bakery on the weekends, and almond croissants are my go-to!
 Now I can treat myself any day of the week with these easy almond pastries!

-This danish pastry with almond paste filling, sometimes called an almond kringle or Danish kringle, pairs crisp pastry with tasty almond filling for a decadent breakfast treat!
+This danish pastry with almond paste filling, sometimes called an almond kringle or Danish kringle, pairs crisp pastry with tasty almond filling for a decadent treat!
+It makes for a great breakfast or dessert, as does my Glazed Almond Poppy Seed Cake!

 Why You'll Love This Recipe